MicrosoftDocs/azure-docs/articles/automation/automation-update-management.md

 ## Next steps

-Continue to the tutorial to learn how to manage updates for your Windows virtual machines.
+Continue to the tutorial to learn how to manage updates for your Windows VMs.

 > [!div class="nextstepaction"]
 > [Manage updates and patches for your Azure Windows VMs](automation-tutorial-update-management.md)